Ynyesto/ynyesto/README.md

 This was a challenge to check my capability for a possible collaboration with the [FilmChain](https://filmchain.xyz/) project, which I completed with solvency.
 Check out the [repo](https://github.com/arynyestos/FilmChainSCVerification)'s README explaining how I did it!

 ### Freelance projects

 #### FilmChain vesting
 After successfully verifying the FILM token contract, I was hired by FilmChain to create a vesting contract for their early investors and team to have their tokens vested, with a one year cliff, with two different vesting schedules.
 Check out the [repo](https://github.com/arynyestos/FilmChainVesting)!

 ### Personal projects

+#### BitChill

+This is the project I'm currently most dedicated to as a Smart Contract Developer and Co-Founder.
+After winning the Vottun & DexTools Hackathon, my team and I achieved a Rootstock grant to carry on with the development of the project.
+You can check out my work [here](https://github.com/BitChillRSK/DCAdApp/tree/smart-contracts/smart-contracts)!

 #### Carbon _defootprint_ dApp
 This was a personal project created for a POC presentation at my current company, in the railway sector.
 It consists of a smart contract deployed on the Sepolia testnet which simply stores the numbers representing the carbon footprint avoided by the user when they travel by train instead of flying.
 A React front end styled using Tailwind CSS was used to interact with the contarct.
 Check out the repo [here](https://github.com/arynyestos/TrainCarbonDefootprint)!